ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 # Usage example during robot operation
 if __name__ == "__main__":
-    # Turn on LEDs when robot starts
+    # Turn on LEDs when the robot starts
     led_on()
     print("LEDs activated - Robot starting operation")